Strondafjorden

 Strondafjorden (lit.
-'Stronda Fjord') is a lake which lies in the municipalities of Nord-Aurdal and Vestre Slidre in Innlandet county, Norway.
+'Stronda Fjord') is a lake which lies in Nord-Aurdal Municipality and Vestre Slidre Municipality in the Valdres region of Innlandet county, Norway.
 The lake is part of the Begna watershed.
 The 13.4 km2 lake sits at an elevation of 355 m above sea level and it has a circumference of 46 km.
 The town of Fagernes is located at the southeast end of the lake.

 The northwest end of the lake is crossed by the Ulnes Bridge in the village of Røn.
 The European route E16 highway runs along the north shore of the lake, for its whole length.
 The Strondafjorden is a reservoir for the Faslefoss hydroelectric power plant.
 In 1919, a dam was built at the south end of the lake to regulate the lake for power production.
 At the outlet of the dam, there is the 37 m tall Faslefoss waterfall.